 Day 10: Travel back through Geneva, Switzerland and on to the U.S. to your final destination.Note: Itinerary is subject to change depending on weather, trail and course conditions, travel, health and wellbeing of the trip participants, and interests of the group.

 |The best way to stay comfortable on any active adventure is going lightweight.
 Wearing the right versatile layers will insure a system with great ventilation and maximum protection in any conditions.
 The items on this list are just suggestions, however traveling with these items will give you the best chance for comfort and protection while in the Alps against any and all conditions.
 Your local Backwoods employee would be glad to help determine which product is right for you!

 As with many high altitude mountain trips, the weather can change very quickly.
 During the daytime temperatures range between 60-80+ degrees, with cool evenings.
 Most days will be clear and enjoyable, however, cool and misty conditions are possible.
 Mountain passes can also bring the occasional snow or rain shower!

-• 7 days/6 nights trek through France, Italy, and Switzerland around Mont Blanc
+- 8 days/7 nights trekking through France, Italy, and Switzerland around Mont Blanc

-• Expert local guide of world famous Compagnie des Guides and Backwoods Adventures Trip Host
+- Expert Local Mountain Guides and Backwoods Adventures Trip Host

-• Minimum 3 pre-departure information conference calls with BWA Trip Host
+- 3 group conference calls with BWA Trip Host to help prepare you for the trip

 At Backwoods Adventures we know that well fed travelers are happy travelers.
 We aim to please your palate.
 Since we will be staying at huts or lodges on the entire trip we will have our breakfast and dinner at local restaurants or cafes.
 Lunches will either be in small towns or villages that we pass through or we will grab some light fare to take with us and enjoy our lunch picnic-style with the Alps to gaze at while we eat.